undecaf/typo3-in-a-box/README.md

 ### Logging

-Events at startup and during operation of Apache, PHP, MariaDB and PostgreSQL are logged and captured by the container engine.
-They can be viewed at the host:
+Events at startup and during operation of Apache, PHP, MariaDB and PostgreSQL are logged by the container and are captured by the container engine.
+Logs can be viewed at the host like so:

 ```bash
 $ t3 logs